AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Data warehouse construction/Analyze large amounts of MaxCompute data in real time.md

     1. Add a connection.

         Log on to the Quick BI console and add a PostgreSQL connection to Hologres.
-For more information, see [Quick BI](/intl.en-US/Common BI Tools/Quick BI.md).
+For more information, see [t1841752.md\#](/intl.en-US/Common BI Tools/Quick BI.md).

     2. Create a dataset.